 Online:

-If you’re looking to purchase your ground coffee online, it’s likely you enjoy a quick, hassle free solution.
+If you’re looking to purchase your ground coffee online, you likely enjoy a quick, hassle-free solution.
 If you want to try us out at Balance Coffee, then give us a go and let me know your feedback.

-Otherwise, just do a simple search for 'best coffee roasters' to find a coffee company who provides top quality coffee in just a few clicks.
+Otherwise, do a simple search for 'best coffee roasters' to find a coffee company that provides top-quality coffee in just a few clicks.

-I wrote an article on, coffee for cafetiere in case you're looking for help choosing coffee for home.
+I wrote an article on coffee for a cafetiere in case you're looking for help choosing coffee for home.

-Alternatively, if you'd like to receive ground coffee on autopilot, then you can explore the benefits of our balance coffee subscription which include a 15% saving on every order.
+Alternatively, if you'd like to receive ground coffee on autopilot, then you can explore the benefits of our balance coffee subscription, which includes a 15% saving on every order.

 In-Store:

-If you're somebody who prefers to buy things in-store then that's okay.
-There are a number of places you can stock up on coffee supply at home.
+If you prefer buying things in-store, that's okay.
+There are several places you can stock up on coffee supplies at home.

-The supermarket is one, although generally the coffee is not as fresh as it should due to transportation.
-Our recommendation is to find a local independant cafe who'll supply top quality fresh beans, Plus you'll be supporting small businesses this way,
+The supermarket is one, though the coffee is generally not as fresh as it should be due to transportation.
+Our recommendation is to find a local independent cafe that supplies top-quality, fresh beans.
+Plus, you'll be supporting small businesses this way,

 How to Choose the Best Ground Coffee